 During the seizure, leave your child on the floor.

-Do NOT try to force anything into his mouth to prevent him from biting the tongue, as this increases the risk of injury.
+Do NOT try to force anything into the child's mouth to prevent biting the tongue, as this increases the risk of injury.
 Do NOT try to restrain your child or try to stop the seizure movements.

 Focus your attention on bringing the fever down: